hermeznetwork/docs/docs/faq/end-users.md

 ## Troubleshooting

-### Where can I submit a bug report?
+### Where can I submit a bug report or contact Hermez for additional help?

-Please report bugs to hello@hermez.network

-### What can I do if I still need help?

-To get support from our Community Support team, please contact us at hello@hermez.network
+First, look over these FAQs to see if your question has been properly addressed already.
+In addition, you can always report bugs to hello@hermez.network or contact us in [Discord](https://bit.ly/hermez-discord).
+Another source of information is the [Hermez documentation page](https://docs.hermez.io)